lopezelpesado/initial-learning/README.md

 3. WE've moved on to ABSOLUTE units and relative units now, gunna try using ems and mms and see what happens.

-4. looks OK on PC but totally broken the author section on mobile
+4. looks OK on PC but totally broken the author section on mobile, will have to fix

+5. Now onto precedence in CSS: element < class < id, bottom < top, class < inline & finally !important is king

+6. Colours! (or Colors!), I think I prefer hsl to hex or rgb

+7. CSS variables sound cool, instead of setting a CSS property to a value you can set it to a variable and so you can set lots of different properties to the same variable and then change them all at once by changing the variable's value, nice

+8. Added a CSS variable for my stream colour